 Diabetes in pregnancy

-Specialist clinics focusing on women with diabetes in pregnancy (Type 1, Type 2 or gestational diabetes) are conducted at both Nottingham City Hospital and QMC.
-To ensure the best possible care women are seen regularly throughout the pregnancy and given advice and guidance to minimise the risks for both mother and baby.
+Specialist clinics focusing on diabetes in pregnancy (Type 1, Type 2 or gestational diabetes) are held at both Nottingham City Hospital and QMC.
+To ensure the best possible care, people who are pregnant are seen regularly throughout their pregnancy and given advice and guidance to minimise the risks for both them and baby.

 The multi-disciplinary team includes consultant obstetricians, endocrinologists, diabetes specialist nurses and midwives and dieticians.

 For further information on planning a pregnancy when you have diabetes see the Diabetes UK website.